konstructio/kubefirst/docs/kubefirst/gitlab/after-install.md

 ## Step 1: Console UI

-When calling `cluster create` command and adding the flag `--enable-console`, at the end of the installation, a console will be available at `http://localhost:9094`, and will give you dashboard to navigate to the different services that were previsioned.
+Once you run `cluster create` command at the end of the installation will open a new browser tab with the Console UI at `http://localhost:9094` to provide you a dashboard to navigate through the different services that were previsioned.

 ![console ui](../../img/kubefirst/console-ui.png)

-When the `--enable-console` flag is not set, a terminal handoff screen it presented:

 ![terminal handoff](../../img/kubefirst/getting-started/cluster-create-result.png)